 Sat & Sun: Closed

-Diamonds recovered at Letšeng are currently not sold locally and Letšeng Diamonds has contracted GEM Diamonds Marketing Services in Antwerp.
-Those interested in buying the diamonds, please contact: Gem Diamonds Marketing Services BVBA, Hoveniersstraat 5052, Antwerp 2018, Belgium, Phone: 0032-32333820, Fax: 0032-32034081.
+Diamonds recovered at Letšeng are currently not sold locally.
+Letšeng Diamonds has contracted GEM Diamonds Marketing Services in Antwerp, Belgium for marketing and sales.
+Those interested in buying the diamonds, please contact Gem Diamonds Marketing Services BVBA, Kneller Building, Hoveniersstraat 50-52, 2018 Antwerp, Belgium.
+Phone: +32 3 203 4080.

-When rating the colour of a diamond, jewellers commonly use the letters D through Z. The rating D represents a diamond that is colourless through to the rating Z has a yellow or brownish hue.
+When rating the colour of a diamond, jewellers commonly use the letters D through Z. The rating D represents a colourless diamond; the rating Z has a yellow or brownish hue.
 As a rule, the closer a diamond is to colourless, the more valuable and beautiful it is.

 Many people make the mistake of thinking that cut means the shape of the diamond.
-The cut actually refers to the well-proportioned facets manufactured in the stone.
+The cut refers to the well-proportioned facets manufactured in the stone.
 A well-cut diamond – regardless of its shape – sparkles and offers the greatest brilliance.
-If a stone is cut poorly, it will appear less valuable because it will lack sparkle, brilliance and, therefore, beauty.
+If a stone is cut poorly, it will appear less valuable because it lacks sparkle, brilliance and beauty.
 Some cutters will sacrifice cut to create the largest possible diamond, thus making it too shallow or too deep of a cut and causing light to ‘leak’ out the sides and bottom of the diamond.
-Cut is graded Ideal, Premium, Very Good, Good, Fair and Poor.
+The cut is graded Ideal, Premium, Very Good, Good, Fair and Poor.
 Generally, you should seek an Ideal to Very Good diamond.

 Carat refers to the weight and therefore the size of a diamond.
-A carat is the equivalent of 200 milligrams and each carat has one hundred points.
+A carat is the equivalent of 200 milligrams, with one hundred points each.
 For example, a diamond that is a 1/2 carat can also be referred to as a 50-point diamond.
 But bigger isn’t necessarily better.
 A two-carat diamond that is cut poorly is not nearly as beautiful as a smaller diamond, cut by a skilled diamond artisan.
 Or, it may be cut well, but have poor colour and clarity.

 Our Diamonds-Five of the Best

-The 910-carat Lesotho Legend was recovered in January 2018.
-The Lesotho Legend is currently ranked as the world’s 7th largest white diamond on record and the largest diamond to emerge from the Letšeng Diamond Mine to date.
-It is the second largest rough white diamond to be recovered this century.
+The Lesotho Legend (910ct)-It was recovered in January 2018.
+The Lesotho Legend is currently ranked as the world’s 10th-largest rough diamond on record and the largest diamond to emerge from the Letšeng Diamond Mine to date.
 The Lesotho Legend was sold to Antwerp-based diamond supplier Samir Gems and other partners for US$40 million in March 2018.

-The 603-carat Lesotho Promise was recovered in August 2006.
-The Lesotho Promise is currently ranked as the world’s 20th largest white diamond on record and the largest diamond to emerge from the Letšeng mine to date.
-It is the largest rough white diamond to be recovered this century.
+The Lesotho Promise (603ct)-It was recovered in August 2006.
+The Lesotho Promise is currently ranked as the world’s 23rd-largest rough diamond on record and the largest diamond to emerge from the Letšeng mine to date.
 The Lesotho Promise was sold for US$12.4 million to SAFDICO, the manufacturing arm of Graff Jewellers, at an auction in Antwerp in October 2006.
 The Lesotho Promise was subsequently polished into 26 D flawless diamonds, the largest of which was a 76.4-carat pear-shaped diamond.
-The diamonds were fashioned into a single necklace that is expected to sell in excess of US$50 million.
+The diamonds were fashioned into a single necklace that was expected to sell for more than US$50 million.

-The 550ct-Letšeng Star was recovered from the Letšeng mine on 19 August 2011 and named in a gala evening held in Maseru, the capital of the Kingdom of Lesotho on Monday 19 September.
+The Letšeng Star (550ct)-It was recovered from the Letšeng mine on 19 August 2011 and named in a gala evening held in Maseru, the capital of the Kingdom of Lesotho on 19 September.
 The name was given to signify the growing number of “stars” in Letšeng’s growing constellation of large diamonds recovered.
-The Letšeng Star is currently ranked as the 28th largest white rough diamond on record and the third largest white diamond to be recovered at Letšeng.
-It is currently undergoing in-depth analysis and preliminary estimates suggest that this could be Letšeng’s most valuable diamond to date.
+The Letšeng Star is currently ranked as the 31st-largest rough diamond on record and the third-largest white diamond to be recovered at Letšeng.

-The Letšeng Legacy is currently ranked as the 30th largest rough white diamond ever recovered and was named to reflect the growing legacy that the Letšeng mine in Lesotho is creating as a producer of significant diamonds.
+The Letšeng Legacy (493ct)-It is currently ranked as the 34th-largest rough diamond ever recovered and was named to reflect the growing legacy that the Letšeng Diamond Mine in Lesotho is creating as a producer of significant diamonds.
 This remarkable 493-carat diamond, recovered in September 2007, was sold at an auction in Antwerp to SAFDICO, the manufacturing arm of Graff Jewellers, for US$10.4 million in November 2007.

-The Leseli La Letšeng, which means Light of Letšeng, is a 478 carat D colour white diamond that was recovered from the Letšeng mine in Lesotho in September 2008.
+The Light of Letšeng (478ct)-The Leseli La Letšeng, which means Light of Letšeng, is a 478 carat D colour white diamond that was recovered from the Letšeng mine in Lesotho in September 2008.
 The name reflects the diamond’s remarkable colour and clarity, the highest possible qualities for a white diamond.
-The diamond is currently ranked as the 32nd largest rough white diamond ever to be recovered and was the third significant recovery from Letšeng in as many years.
-Light of Letšeng was sold on tender in Antwerp in November 2008 for US$18.4 million, to SAFDICO, the manufacturing arm of Graff Diamonds.
-The price represented an extraordinary price per carat of US$38 400, against a global average diamond price of US$90 per carat.
+The diamond is currently ranked as the 36th-largest rough diamond ever to be recovered and was the third significant recovery from Letšeng.
+The Light of Letšeng was sold on tender in Antwerp in November 2008 for US$18.4 million, to SAFDICO, the manufacturing arm of Graff Diamonds.
+The price represented an extraordinary price per carat of US$38 400, against the global average diamond price of US$90 per carat.